dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_Getting Started with XREAL SDK.md

 **Hardware Checklist**

 - Beam Pro or a supported Android Phone.
-Please review the[ Device Compatibility](01_XREALDevices/Compatibility.md) list to ensure your phone model is compatible with the glasses and XREAL SDK. ⚠️可能后面没有兼容性列表了，仅支持S22 23
+Currently, only the Samsung S22, S24, and subsequent flagship series are supported.

 - A pair of **XREAL** glasses.